Albert Einstein Award

 Albert Einstein in his later years.

 The Albert Einstein Award (Note: The award was sometimes mistakenly called the Albert Einstein Medal because it was accompanied with a gold medal) was an award in theoretical physics, given periodically from 1951 to 1979, that was established to recognize high achievement in the natural sciences.
 It was endowed by the Lewis and Rosa Strauss Memorial Fund in honor of Albert Einstein's 70th birthday.
 It was first awarded in 1951 and, in addition to a gold medal of Einstein by sculptor Gilroy Roberts, it also included a prize money of $15,000, which was later reduced to $5,000.
 The winner was selected by a committee (the first of which consisted of Einstein, Oppenheimer, von Neumann, and Weyl) of the Institute for Advanced Study, which administered the award.
 Lewis L. Strauss used to be one of the trustees of the institute.

 This award should not be confused with many others named after the famous physicist, such as the Albert Einstein World Award of Science given by the World Cultural Council (since 1984), the Albert Einstein Medal given by the Albert Einstein Society (since 1979), nor with the Hans Albert Einstein Award, named after his son and given by the American Society of Civil Engineers (since 1988).
-It was established much earlier than these, while Einstein was still alive and was a professor at the Institute for Advanced Study.
-It has been called "the highest of its kind in the United States" by The New York Times.
+It was established much earlier than these, while Einstein was still alive and was a professor at the Institute for Advanced Study, and John Archibald Wheeler had considered it to be under copyright in 1970.
+Around the same time, it was described as "the highest of its kind in the United States" by The New York Times.
 Some considered it as "the prestigious equivalent of a Nobel Prize".